Hydrodynamic interpretation of generic squeezed coherent states: A kinetic theory: Introduction

 Alternatively, there exists a formalism in non--relativistic quantum mechanics that relates the wave function of a given system to the Hamilton--Jacobi equations of classical trajectories.
 This is known as causal/pilot wave/deterministic/the de Broglie--Bohm theory.
 In the literature, it is usually attributed to the work of Bohm \cite{Bohm:1952_I,Bohm:1952_II}, due to his major contribution and him reviving the pilot wave theory of de Broglie \cite{DeBroglie:1925,DeBroglie:1927} quite outspokenly.
 The early works of Madelung \cite{Madelung:1927}, in addition to the contributions of Takabayasi \cite{Takabayasi:1954} are usually overlooked.
 Even though Madelung's, de Broglie's and Bohm's approaches are mathematically equivalent, their ontologies seem to be different.
 According to the de Broglie--Bohm interpretation, particles follow trajectories guided by a pilot wave whose wave function has a physical connotation.
 This is true even for a single particle.
 However, in the hydrodynamic interpretation of Madelung, the idea is to consider many particles in which the corresponding wave function of the system reflects an effective dynamics.
-In both of those interpretations, nevertheless, it is the so-called \textit{quantum potential} that is responsible for the underlying quantum phenomena.
+Throughout this work, we are going to favour Madelung's hydrodynamic interpretation as we would like to study the statistical behaviour of a given system.
+We will, nevertheless, refer to the underlying mathematical approach as de Broglie--Madelung--Bohm theory.
+Note that in both of those interpretations, it is the so-called \textit{quantum potential} that is responsible for the underlying quantum phenomena which we will also study in detail.

 Another course of action is the Wigner--Weyl--Moyal approach which allows one to define a quasi--probability distribution on a phase space analogous to the one in classical mechanics.
 For pure states, for example, Wigner function \cite{Wigner:1932} is shown to be the Weyl symbol of the density operator.
 This allows one to have a clear passage to classical physics as the Wigner function is used to obtain the expectation values of operators on phase space.
 Mainly, when combined with the Moyal product and the Moyal bracket \cite{Moyal:1949}, one recovers the von Neumann equation which reduces to the Liouville equation in the classical limit \cite{Hiley:2015xy}.
 This is at the core of the deformation quantization which provides connections between classical and quantum physics.